I’m an optimist by nature.

 But now they’ve been forced to.

 Or consider e-commerce.
-Earlier this year, many online retail categories showed a 74% increase in online orders immediately following the economic lockdowns.
-And now that consumers understand how convenient these services are, there will be no turning back.
+Last year, many online retail categories showed a 74% increase in online orders immediately following the economic lockdowns.
+And now that consumers understand how convenient these services are, there is no turning back.

-To put this growth into context, network data traffic would more than double every 12 months if this persists.
+To put this growth in context, network data traffic would more than double every 12 months if this persists.
 We are talking about exponential growth.
-And it is overwhelming networks all over the world.

 Stodgy Old Darlings